hawkdshrh/shipment-stock-processor/README.md

 ### Logic
 * The "warehouse", represented by the stock-levels topic, is the master of stock and periodically updates absolute stock levels per SKU.
 * Warehouse personnel pack and ship items based on the (external to this process) reserved-stock and orders topics.
-* As warehouse personnedl enter quantity and sku of items shipped, the topology computes the updated stock level and pubishes it to the updated-stock
+* As warehouse personnel enter quantity and sku of items shipped, the topology computes the updated stock level and pubishes it to the updated-stock
 * topic

 ### Assumptions